-See Note 12 to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2023 for information related to the Company's five-year Company's unsecured revolving credit facility that extends a revolving line of credit of up to \$2 billion to the Company.
+See Note 12 to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2023 for information related to the Company's unsecured revolving credit facility that extends a revolving line of credit of up to \$2 billion to the Company.
 In May 2024, the Company extended the maturity date of the revolving credit facility from May 2028 to May 2029 pursuant to an extension request under the credit agreement.
-At March 31, 2024 June 30, 2024 and December 31, 2023, there were no borrowings outstanding and \$21 million \$22 million and \$18 million, respectively, of letters of credit issued under the revolving credit facility.
+At June 30, 2024 September 30, 2024 and December 31, 2023, there were no borrowings outstanding and \$22 million \$26 million and \$18 million, respectively, of letters of credit issued under the revolving credit facility.